Simba offers huge mattress discounts in Black Friday sale

 Simba hybrid pro mattress: Was £1,499, now £824.45, Simbasleep.com

 Next up is Simba’s hybrid pro mattress.
 This second-generation model is filled with up to 5,000 aerocoil springs and includes a top layer of British wool.
-As well as being reduced by 45 per cent for Black Friday, Simba is throwing in a free mattress protector worth £129.
+As well as being reduced by 45 per cent for Cyber Monday, Simba is throwing in a free mattress protector worth £129.
 Bundle the mattress with a hybrid pillow and duvet set, and you’ll save 42 per cent.

 Slightly deeper than the previous models, a double measures 135cm wide, 190cm long and 28cm deep.
 Other sizes include single, small double, king, EU queen and super king.